 What to do if An update to Adobe Flash Player message appears?

-It is very important to understand some of the differences found between the original Adobe Flash Player installer notice, and other third-party entities who are trying to gain access to your PC.
+However, it is very important to understand some of the differences between the original Adobe installer notice, and other third-party entities who are trying to gain access to your PC.

-Here are some of the best markers of a false Flash Player update pop-up:
+Here are some of the best markers of a false update pop-up: